n-dug/APIDockerProj/README.md

-A pet-project for training QA skills, e.g. using Docker for autotests The goal is to set tests for todo service
+A pet-project for training QA skills, e.g. using Docker for autotests

+The goal is to set tests for todo service

 The attached image 'todo-app.tar' contains an application implementing the most straightforward TODO manager with CRUD operations.
-The image can be loaded via docker load and run using docker run -p 8080:4242.
+The image can be loaded via docker load and run using CLI:

+1️⃣ docker load < todo-app.tar

+2️⃣ docker run -p 8080:4242 todo-app

+The app will be available at: http://localhost:8080.

 The task includes two parts: